firebase/quickstart-nodejs/TUTORIAL.md

 npm --prefix=functions test
 ```

 We've now fully locked down the data, so we go from 4 test successes to 4 failures.
-But now that we're secure, we can start to allow database access with relaxed but appropriate rules.
+But now that we're secure, we can start to allow database access with appropriate rules.

 ## Let users create shopping carts